-Fall 2020 Update: All course reserve material for Fall 2020 will be provided digitally through durable links.
+Fall 2020-Spring 2021 Update: All course reserve material will be provided digitally through durable links.
 Please submit requests for all course content for Canvas (including ebooks) through the citation link request form.
 If an ebook is needed, please let us know if it’s needed in its entirety or just certain chapters.
 We will provide links when possible and will consult with you on other options when necessary.
-Please reach out to us at email@example.com with any questions.
+Please reach out to us at firstname.lastname@example.org with any questions.
 Thank you!

 HBS Faculty, RAs, or FAs may place materials on reserve for an HBS course at any time.

 - Use the Reserve Request Form to place a print item on Reserve.

 - Reserve materials are kept at the Baker Library Stamps Reading Room Service Desk.

 - Sample exams should be distributed via the course platform.
 For procedures and copyright information refer to the FA myHBS or contact Amber Kidd